 Lymphoma involves cancer of the lymph nodes and it’s causes are not well known.
 Types of lymphoma include non-hodgkin’s and hodgkins (also known as hodgkin’s disease).
 Read more about the research into lymphoma, symptoms, diagnosis and current treatment methods.

-Non Hodgkin’s lymphoma is a very serious medical condition that produces a number of symptoms, depending on which stage is present.
+Non Hodgkin’s Lymphoma: Stages of Lymphoma Non Hodgkin’s lymphoma is a very serious medical condition that produces a number of symptoms, depending on which stage is present.
 Various stages of the condition produce different symptoms.

 Symptoms of Extranodal Lymphoma in the Abdomen Lymphoma is a cancer that originates in the cells of the immune system.
 Lymphoma of the gastrointestinal tract is a rare disease with an incidence of 1.6 per 100,000.
 Approximately 50% of all lymphoma patients experience extranodal lymphoma in abdomen symptoms.

 Signs and Symptoms of Lymphoma Cancer While forms of treatment for cancer of the lymphatic system are always advancing, early detection can certainly improve a patient's prognosis.
 Learn about lymphoma cancer symptoms and decide if you should make a visit to see your doctor.

+What Causes Lymphoma?
 Lymphoma is a cancer of the lymph system, which is part of the immune system.
 Lymphoma arises when the DNA of lymph cells becomes damaged, causing the cells to grow uncontrollably.
 The cells continue growing and eventually form a mass, or tumor.

 An Overview of Enteropathy-Associated T-cell Lymphoma Enteropathy-associated T-cell lymphoma (EATL) begins first in the jejunum, between the duodenum and ileum, in the small intestine.
 Chronic celiac disease might exacerbate this cancer.
 Learn about this rare, malignant cancer along with its explanations.